 Jackie Stewart

-Jackie Stewart or Sir John Young Stewart OBE, better know as the Flying Scot, was born in Dumbartonshire on June 11, 1939.
+Jackie Stewart or Sir John Young Stewart OBE, better known as the Flying Scot, was born in Dunbartonshire on 11 June 1939.
 Between 1965 and 1973 he competed in Formula One winning three World Championships, and 27 race wins.
 In 2009, Jackie was ranked fifth in the 50 greatest Formula One drivers of all time.